If you're finding it hard to afford your energy bills, there are several things you can do.

-Get in touch with your energy supplier to find out whether it can offer you any ways to reduce your bill, such as paying by monthly direct debit or signing up for an online tariff.
+Get in touch with your energy supplier to find out whether it can help you reduce your bill, such as paying by monthly direct debit or signing up for an online tariff.

-If you still can’t afford to pay, there are things you can do.
+If you're still finding it difficult to pay, there are other things you can do.
 Read on to find out more.

-If you have a prepayment meter and are currently unable to top it up, contact your supplier to work out how to keep your energy supply.
-Potential solutions can include:
+If you have a prepayment meter and can't top it up, contact your supplier to work out how to keep your energy supply.
+Options can include:

 Bear in mind that you'll eventually need to pay back any credit your supplier gives you.

 Contact your supplier to explain your situation, and offer to pay an amount you can afford.

 Energy suppliers must take certain steps before cutting off your supply.
 Your supplier won't cut you off if you agree a regular payment plan with it and then stick to it.
 Usually a payment plan will cover what you owe plus an amount for your current use.

 It should take into account:

 Your energy supplier may need to ask about your income, debt and personal circumstances to work this out.
 They can estimate future energy use based on what you've used previously.